 - Where to Stay in Port Douglas.
 Hotel and Hostel Recommendations.

 - Best Area to Stay in Port Douglas

 - Personal Reviews of Some of the Best Hotels in Port Douglas

 - Best Hostels and Campsites in Port Douglas

 Port Douglas is a small, beautifully located, resort town around 1 hour north of Cairns by car.
 People visit Port Douglas for our tropical climate, unspoilt, natural beach and to take trips to the Great Barrier Reef and into the Daintree Rainforest.
 Those are the big draws but there are loads of other attractions in the area, paid and natural.

-I’ve written several posts about Port Douglas already, if you’re looking for ideas on what to do in the area, try these:
+There is a lot of Port Douglas content on this travel blog already and we also cover the surrounding area.
+If you’re looking for ideas on what to do in the area, try these: